 'spare' unfitted nameplate from 220022 has been added to the

 1979 also saw the restart of a Saturday service to

 Bristol to add to the existing Saturday service to Exeter and details of

 these workings will also be added to this website at a later date.
 How much

 better are double headed Cromptons than a class

-158! and the rumour mill has it that these
+Exeter services have now gone again due to the DfT and the rumour mill has it that

-services are also on borrowed time.
-I hope to be able to bring you a
+the Bristol services are also on borrowed time.
+I hope to get additional